frozenfoxx/random-media-portal/README.md

 ## Run

-To run the Docker container of the webportal-videoplayer, run the following:
+To run the Docker container of the random-media-portal, run the following:

 ```
 docker run \